Morelromain/OC_P6_juststreamit/README.md

 ### Web server

 1. Install an Apache server (I recommend Xampp distribution)
-2. Clone or Copy this repository in ur local website folder (ex : htdocs for Xampp)
+2. Clone or Copy this repository in local website folder (ex : htdocs for Xampp)
 3. Start Apache server

 ## Start the user interface